Kazemachi Roman: Background and release

 Takashi Matsumoto's lyrics to "Kaze wo Atsumete" were inspired by a line from a poem by Fuyue Anzai that he saw scribbled in the bathroom of Max Road, a Shibuya café that he frequented.
 OK Music's Naoto Kawasaki notes how Eiichi Ohtaki and Shigeru Suzuki did not contribute to the track, with Haruomi Hosono playing the bass, guitar and organ and providing its vocals while Matsumoto plays the drums.
 Suzuki is also absent from "Kurayamizaka Musasabi Henge", which Kawasaki felt was inspired by the Nitty Gritty Dirt Band.

 Bannai Tarao, a fictional detective who has appeared in many Japanese crime thrillers, is credited on several of the album's songs.
 Ohtaki even opens "Haikara Hakuchi" by saying, in English, "Hi, this is Bannai Tarao.
 Haikara (lit.
 "High-collar " or "Western fashion") is...
 Beautiful."
 The title of the song is written in hiragana as はいからはくち, a double meaning: "Haikara Hakuchi" (ハイカラ白痴) and "Hai Kara Haku Chi" (肺から吐く血).
 In addition, "hakuchi"/"haku chi" is also a pun on "hakushi" (博士), making it "Dr. Haikara".
 This song was the B-side to Happy End's single "Juuni Gatsu no Ame no hi" off their first album, though this album version is different.

 Matsumoto thought "Hana Ichi Monme" was a representative song of Happy End, and it was released as a single.
 Its B-side was "Natsu Nandesu", which Ben Sisario of The New York Times described in 2017 as having "echoes of Neil Young."

 The lyrics to "Ashita Tenki ni Naare" are about the Vietnam War.
 When Matsumoto was in Apryl Fool, they would play discothèques in Shinjuku where a lot of American hippies who had returned from Vietnam hung out.
 "They were drinking and dancing happily to our music, but their hearts must have been shattered. [...]
 I think those feelings are reflected in the lyrics.
 We are the generation born after [World War II], so although our parents experienced it, we did not.
 But the Vietnam War is something that remains with us."

 Kawasaki believes the ending of "Haru Ranman", with its uncredited banjo, mimics the end of Buffalo Springfield's 1967 song "Bluebird".

 "Aiueo", the album's last song, is a 30-second fragment in which Ohtaki sings the gojūon, accompanied only by his acoustic guitar.
 The song's title is a pun: "aiueo" is the order of pronunciation in Japanese, while ai ue translates as "love hunger".

+Matsumoto had been planning to title the album "Kazetoshi" (風都市), but a talent agency to manage Happy End and Hachimitsu Pie was formed under the name first, angering Matsumoto.

 Seven bonus tracks were added when the album was included in the March 31, 2004 Happy End Box set.